Preserve or Modify? Context-Aware Evaluation for Balancing Preservation and Modification in Text-Guided Image Editing: Abstract

 \section{Abstract}

-The development of vision-language and generative models has significantly advanced text-guided image editing, which seeks \textit{preservation} of core elements in the source image while implementing \textit{modifications} based on the target text.
-However, in the absence of evaluation metrics specifically tailored for text-guided image editing, existing metrics are limited in balancing the consideration of preservation and modification.
-Especially, our analysis reveals that CLIPScore, the most commonly used metric, tends to favor modification and ignore core attributes to be preserved, resulting in inaccurate evaluations.
-To address this problem, we propose \texttt{AugCLIP}, \black{which balances preservation and modification by estimating the representation of an ideal edited image that aligns with the target text with minimum alteration on the source image.
-We augment detailed textual descriptions on the source image and the target text using a multi-modal large language model, to model a hyperplane that separates CLIP space into source or target.
-The representation of the ideal edited image is an orthogonal projection of the source image into the hyperplane, which encapsulates the relative importance of each attribute considering the interdependent relationships.} Our extensive experiments on five benchmark datasets, encompassing a diverse range of editing scenarios, demonstrate that \texttt{AugCLIP} aligns remarkably well with human evaluation standards compared to existing metrics.
-The code for evaluation will be open-sourced to contribute to the community.
+The development of vision-language and generative models has significantly advanced text-guided image editing, which seeks the \textit{preservation} of core elements in the source image while implementing \textit{modifications} based on the target text.
+However, existing metrics have a \textbf{context-blindness} problem, indiscriminately applying the same evaluation criteria on completely different pairs of source image and target text, biasing towards either modification or preservation.
+Directional CLIP similarity, the only metric that considers both source image and target text, is also biased towards modification aspects and attends to irrelevant editing regions of the image.
+We propose \texttt{AugCLIP}, a \textbf{context-aware} metric that adaptively coordinates preservation and modification aspects, depending on the specific context of a given source image and target text.
+This is done by deriving the CLIP representation of an ideally edited image, that preserves the source image with necessary modifications to align with target text.
+More specifically, using a multi-modal large language model, \texttt{AugCLIP} augments the textual descriptions of the source and target, then calculates a modification vector through a hyperplane that separates source and target attributes in CLIP space.
+Extensive experiments on five benchmark datasets, encompassing a diverse range of editing scenarios, show that \texttt{AugCLIP} aligns remarkably well with human evaluation standards, outperforming existing metrics.
+The code is available at \url{https://github.com/augclip/augclip_eval}.